 I was alerted by a tweet from my pal (and quondam Head Girl) Dr Sophie Hay to an exhibition at the Fondazione Prada in Milan called Recycling Beauty which then still had a week to run.
-The tweet in question referred to the reconstruction of the Colossus of Constantine which once stood in the Basilica of Maxentius in the Roman Forum.

 That was fabulous, thank you Agnes!
 There are some very cool Brown Boveri turbines at Montemartini, a special treat for fans of industrial machinery like me.